Finnish Civil War: Domestic politics

 The Finnish labour movement, which emerged at the end of the nineteenth century from temperance, religious movements and Fennomania, had a Finnish nationalist, working-class character.
 From 1899 to 1906, the movement became conclusively independent, shedding the paternalistic thinking of the Fennoman estates, and it was represented by the Finnish Social Democratic Party, established in 1899.
 Workers' activism was directed both toward opposing Russification and in developing a domestic policy that tackled social problems and responded to the demand for democracy.
 This was a reaction to the domestic dispute, ongoing since the 1880s, between the Finnish nobility-bourgeoisie and the labour movement concerning voting rights for the common people.
 Despite their obligations as obedient, peaceful subservients and non-political inhabitants of the Grand Duchy (who had, only a few decades earlier, accepted the class system as the natural order of their life), the commoners began to demand their civil rights and citizenship in Finnish society.
 The power struggle between the Finnish estates and the Russian administration gave a concrete role model and free space for the labour movement.
 On the other side, due to an at-least century-long tradition and experience of administrative authority, the Finnish elite saw itself as the inherent natural leader of the nation.
 The political struggle for democracy was solved outside Finland, in international politics: the Russian Empire's failed 1904–1905 war against Japan led to the 1905 Revolution in Russia and to a general strike in Finland.
 In an attempt to quell the general unrest, the system of estates was abolished in the Parliamentary Reform of 1906.
 The general strike increased support for the social democrats substantially.
 The party encompassed a higher proportion of the population than any other socialist movement in the world.

 The Reform of 1906 was a giant leap towards the political and social liberalisation of the common Finnish people because the Russian House of Romanov had been the most autocratic and conservative ruler in Europe.
 The Finns adopted a unicameral parliamentary system, the Parliament of Finland (eduskunta; riksdag) with universal suffrage.
 The number of voters increased from 126,000 to 1,273,000.
-The reform included female citizens with both voting rights and eligibility for candinacy in political elections.
+The reform included female citizens with both voting rights and eligibility for candidacy in political elections.
 The reform led to the social democrats obtaining about fifty per cent of the popular vote, but the Tsar regained his authority after the crisis of 1905.
 Subsequently, during the more severe programme of Russification, called the "Second Period of Oppression" by the Finns, the Tsar neutralised the power of the Finnish Parliament between 1908 and 1917.
 He dissolved the assembly, ordered parliamentary elections almost annually, and determined the composition of the Finnish Senate, which did not correlate with the Parliament.